Franklivania/Franklivania/README.md

 Front-end web developer
 -----------------------

-I am a front end web developer, with experience in HTML, CSS, JavaScript and React.js.
-I also use SASS modules, and I am currently traversing my way with Git version control, graphic design, and tech writing.
-I also love to have fun, whilst learning, and I love to make new friends
+A frontend React developer in Middle Stack development (learning Backend development with node).
+Constantly looking to improve myself, while giving positive value to the world one bug 🪲 at a time.
+I like collaborations and working with open source.
+When not coding, you'll find me pondering existence, watching anime (rarely these days), or playing games.

+_Currently changing the world_ 🌍 <a href="https://discord.gg/n69vUccf" target="_blank">here!</a>

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [cfaodigbo@gmail.com](mailto:cfaodigbo@gmail.com)
-* 🧠  I'm learning React.js
+* 💻  I'm learning React Native and Node.js
-* 🤝  I'm open to collaborating on interesting projects
+* 🫱🏾‍🫲🏾  I'm open to collaborating on interesting projects

 ### Skills